Managing Firmware Upgrades

 - Select a reason for the rollback and enter a brief description.

-- Select Perform the upgrade now or Schedule the upgrade for, specifying a date and time for the rollback.
+- Select Perform the upgrade now or Schedule the upgrade for, specifying a date and time.

 - Click Submit to schedule the rollback.